humdingerb/clipdinger/Readme.md

 *   Added a feature to paste to the online service [Sprunge.us](http://sprunge.us)
 *   Bug fix: A chosen favorite will now appear at the top of the clip list, which always shows what's currently in the clipboard.
 *   Bug fix: Using the mouse instead of the cursor keys to switch list now correctly shows the inactive list "dimmed".

+**0.5.1** - _7-1-2016:_

+*   Made pasting to [Sprunge.us](http://sprunge.us) more robust.
+It doesn't hang the GUI longer than 2 seconds if the network is down.
+Puts an error message in the clipboard, also if the service was unavailable.